michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 ### Learning your File Systems

-At this point you are now totally ready to start developing on your machine using the Ubuntu app as your POSIX env!
-It is recommended that you use the Ubuntu FS for installing and running software and the Windows FS for everything else.
+At this point you are now totally setup with WSL and the Ubuntu app.
+The rest of this guide will spend time talking about best practices, workflow, and other important info!

 **Important!!**

-It is also highly recommended you at least read through the next section as it talks about the very important differences between the Windows FS and the Ubuntu FS!
+It is also highly recommended you read through at least the next section as it talks about the very important differences between the Windows FS and the Ubuntu FS!

 [Click Here](./03_understanding_the_file_systems.md) to learn more about the two File Systems.